Andrey Rublev: 2024: Madrid Open title, 300th win

-2025: Doha title
+2025: Doha title, new coaching

-At the 2025 Australian Open Rublev lost in straight sets to 18-year-old Brazilian João Fonseca at his Grand Slam tournament debut.
+At the 2025 Australian Open, Rublev lost in straight sets to 18-year-old Brazilian prospect João Fonseca at his Grand Slam tournament debut.

-He won his first title of the season in Doha defeating Alexander Bublik, Nuno Borges, Alex de Minaur with which he earned his first top 10 win of the season, Felix Auger Aliassime & Jack Draper in the final.
+The Russian won his first title of the season in Doha defeating Alexander Bublik, Nuno Borges, Alex de Minaur with which he earned his first top 10 win of the season, Félix Auger-Aliassime & Jack Draper in the final.
 With his title win, he finally won a tournament twice after winning 16 different titles.

 Ahead of the clay season, Marat Safin joined as the new head coach of Rublev's team.
+As the defending champion at Madrid, Rublev was defeated by Bublik in the third round, and his ranking fell sharply to No. 17, his lowest since January 2020.

-At the 2025 French Open he lost in straight sets to the top seed, Jannik Sinner of Italy in the fourth round.
+At the 2025 French Open, he lost in straight sets to top seed Jannik Sinner in the fourth round.
+He also reached the fourth round at Wimbledon and lost to Carlos Alcaraz in four sets.

 Playing style

-Rublev is an offensive baseliner with a big forehand – his favorite shot, and has a dangerous and an inconsistent two-handed backhand.
+Rublev is an offensive baseliner with a big forehand – his favorite shot — and he has a dangerous but somewhat inconsistent two-handed backhand.
 His running forehand is particularly lethal because of his consistency and comfort with the shot, making many passing shots with it.
 Despite his power, Rublev is often hyper-aggressive and can enter situations where he makes consecutive unforced errors, causing technical and mental difficulty to follow.
-However, he can also demonstrate periods when his forehand is elusive.
+However, he can also demonstrate periods when his forehand is consistent and overpowering.
 He states that he does not prefer a particular tennis surface.

 Rublev has a powerful first serve that often reaches 200+ km/h (125+ mph).
 His second serve, however, is underwhelming because of his high number of double faults during matches, as well as being much slower than his first serve.
 In 2020, Yevgeny Kafelnikov said the following about Rublev's game: "I think his whole game, it just has some elements of playing junior tennis, hitting the ball harder and harder.
 If he improves in those two departments, his footwork and second serve, his whole game is going to change."